JulzDave/Schematics-Extension/README.md

 ## Instructions

-1. Activate the command-line (`Ctrl+Shift+P`) and enter `"Mataf schematic"`.
+1. Open the command-line (`Ctrl+Shift+P`) and activate `"Mataf schematics"`.
-2. Choose the relevant schematic.
+2. Choose the relevant schematic from the quick pick menu.
-3. You will thereafter be prompted with the related instruction by the terminal.
+3. You will thereafter be prompted with the appropriate instruction by the terminal.
+4. After applying the schematic, reload your editor and make sure that the ESLint Vscode extension was installed successfully.
+If not, install it manually.

 ## Release Notes